Westchester Rolls Out Comprehensive COVID Aid Program To Help Suffering Homeowners, Tenants and Landlords

 Westchester Residential Opportunities, Inc. Executive Director Marlene Zarfes said of the RED STOP Eviction Project, “This eviction prevention program will be a lifesaver for so many county residents at risk of becoming homeless.
 Westchester Residential Opportunities is proud to partner with the county to help keep people safely in their homes and keep families together.”

 The Blue Priority Homeowners Initiative, uses $2.5 million and focuses on homeowners facing foreclosure.
-Th program, which is estimated will help 325 county households and assist them with up to four months of mortgage/cooperative arrears.
+The program is estimated to help 325 county households and assist them with up to four months of mortgage/cooperative arrears.
 Homeowners must show that COVID has negatively impacted their ability to pay their mortgage.
 The homeowner will also have to show they were up to date on payments as of March 2020.

 The program runs until the end of the year and will be administered through select nonprofits including: Westchester Residential Opportunities, Community Housing Innovations, Washingtonville Housing Alliance, HDSW (Human Development Services of Westchester) and the Bridge Fund.